 Once the selection looks well, choose the Mode and confirm it by hitting OK in the top right corner.

 When Masks (and Selections) are useless

 There is a red object on a blue background, which is out of focus (so it is very blurry).
 The edge of such object looks like a red-to-blue gradient.
-We would like to cut out a this red object (which is not blue, not purple, but fully red, with partial transparency).
+We want to cut out this red object (which is not blue, not purple, but only red, with partial transparency).

 Let's try to solve it with a mask.
 Make a new mask and draw a white-to-black gradient into it.
 The left side is fully red, the right side is transparent, but the center is half-transparent purple.
 You can even see some blue color on the right half.